eridur-de/mightyscape-1.2/README.md

 * LiClipse for code and git committing
 * regular Python installation (both Linux and Windows)

-# Requirements / Tested environment
+# Tested environment

 * tested with Inkscape
   * Fedora 37: Inkscape 1.2.2 (b0a8486541, 2022-12-01)
   * Windows 10 (@KVM/QEMU): Inkscape 1.2.1 (9c6d41e410, 2022-07-14)
 * tested using Python 3.10 / 3.11 64 Bit
-* some extensions require custom Python installation/modules.
-See documentation at our FabLab Chemnitz Wiki (see below).
-* some extensions require additional commands, packages or other installers (see documentation too).

 # Structure

 The structure of this repo is intended the be easy.
+MightyScape does not work with any releases or feature branches.
 Just copy the complete MightyScape folder (or the particular folders you want) to your Inkscape's extension directory.
 You will find redundancies in this repo like node.exe (NodeJS).
 We did it this way to give easy possibilty to only pick the extensions you want.
-MightyScape does not work with any releases or feature branches.

 # Installation

 Please read this first before opening issues!
 This documentation does not maintain any progressive information about installing or handling Inkscape itself.

 ## Unsupported Inkscape versions
+- Linux

-MightyScape **does not support the snap version** and also **no** **[AppImage]([https://inkscape.org/release/inkscape-dev/gnulinux/appimage/dl](https://inkscape.org/release/inkscape-dev/gnulinux/appimage/dl/))** version of Inkscape.
+  - MightyScape **does not support the snap version** and also **no** **[AppImage]([https://inkscape.org/release/inkscape-dev/gnulinux/appimage/dl](https://inkscape.org/release/inkscape-dev/gnulinux/appimage/dl/))** version of Inkscape.
 The snap edition comes with restrictions, letting a lot of extensions fail to work.
-The reason is missing access to external python interpreter.s Libraries like openmesh or pyclipper cannot be used this way.
-The AppImage version will fail for a lot extension too, because subprocesses from the AppImage have no acccess to `/tmp `directory.
+The reason is missing access to external python interpreters.
+Libraries like `openmesh` or `pyclipper` cannot be used this way.
+The AppImage version will fail for a lot extension too, because subprocesses from the AppImage have no acccess to `/tmp` directory.
 You can still install MightyScape with snap or AppImage version but beware to get different errors.
 Feel free to contribute solutions to fix these issues.

-### Supported Inkscape versions

-MightyScape supports

 - Windows
+  - Windows App Store (this was not tested yet)

+## Supported Inkscape versions
+- Windows
-  - Inkscape portable (from zip or tar.gz)
+  - portable
   - regular installation with MSI Setup
 - Linux

-  - regular installation from package manager like dnf/yum or apt

-    `sudo apt install inkscape #Ubuntu`
+  - regular installation from package manager like dnf/yum or apt `sudo apt install inkscape #Ubuntu`
     `sudo dnf install inkscape #Fedora`
 - MacOS
   - this was never tested.
 We are sorry!

 ## Installation of prerequisites - python interpreter

 MightyScape relies on the Python interpreter which is used by the OS.
 As we need to install some external dependencies (python modules, partially with C bindings), we cannot rely on the bundled Python version, which comes with Inkscape.
-For this reason we need to adjust the main configuration of inkscape to apply this change.
+For this reason we need to adjust the main configuration of inkscape to apply this change by adding `python-interpreter`.
 **Note:** Using a custom Python environment on Windows wil make the official Inkscape Extensions Manager impossible to run.
 The reason is the library `pygobject`.

 **On Linux this might look like:**